When should you get a Dental Implant?

 The success of dental implants depends on a few factors.
 Here are some of the requirements for patients who wish to undergo Dental Implants:

-1. Adequate bone support – Since the implant is fused into the jawbone, the quality and density of the bone is important.
-A fully developed jaw structure is needed.
+1. Adequate bone support – Since the implant fuses with the jawbone, bone quality and density are important.
+A fully developed jaw structure is also necessary for successful placement.

 2. Healthy gums – Having healthy gums is critical to the whole process of placing implants.
 Patients with gum diseases often experience implant failure.